-If your store offers a frequent shopper program, why not sign-up?
+If your store offers a frequent shopper program, why not sign up?
 You will receive advanced notice of special loss leaders, double-coupon days and other money saving information.

 Setting Limits on Impulse Buying

 Avoiding spontaneous shopping trips is one of the best deterrents to impulse buying.
 Sticking to a well thought-out shopping list will help will help cut down on grabbing for things that you do not need.
-In addition, giving yourself enough time to shop will help prevent dashing in and reaching for the first item that you come to.
+In addition, giving yourself enough time to shop will help prevent dashing in and reaching for the first item that you find.
 Setting a dollar limit for impulse buying will help soothe cravings without busting the budget.

-To determine the true value of a product read the unit price, not just the package price.
+To determine the true value of a product, read the unit price, not just the package price.
 The unit price information is usually on a sticker located on the shelf that holds the item.
 The package price only tells you the cost of the entire item.
 The unit price shows the cost per pound, ounce, etc. Taking a moment to compare this information in similar products will help you get the best value for your dollar.

 Beware of Marketing Strategies